MobileUpLLC/Utils/README.md

 - Initiate view from code and xib with Initable protocols
 - Find and decode json with BundleFileReader
-- Handly create Local PushNotification service with LocalPushNotificationService
+- Handly create Local Push Notification Service with LocalNotificationService
 - Use base extensions and generic closures for neat and clean code-writing
 - Create reusable Xib View's to init from Xib with XibView